giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 > ***H*<sub>3</sub>: The prevalence of Tweets suspecting Ukraine is behind the sabotage will be relatively high.**

 <p align="justify">
 In addition to these three, we had some expectations about how these topics would be distributed in the different Twitter communities in the retweet social network – see methodology below.
-The ideological structure of our online networks influences our exposure, dissemination, and belief of the information we come across online (Ognyanova, forthcoming).
-In this context, information – especially false messages – spread further in ideologically similar communities while it is restrained by an ideologically integrated network structure (Stein et al., 2023).

- building the intuition that different communities discuss different topics, with different focuses and different interests – and thus develop different narratives around the same event – we developed a fourth hypothesis.
+For this we build on the – still debated – literature on political bubbles on social media (see e.g., Eady et al., 2019; Flaxman et al., 2016).
+In turn, the ideological structure of our online networks influences our exposure, dissemination, and belief of the information we come across online (Ognyanova, forthcoming).
+In this context, information – especially false messages – spread further in ideologically similar communities while they are restrained by an ideologically integrated network structure (Stein et al., 2023).
+This is because a person's probability of sharing increases as a messages is aligned to the individual's previous beliefs and ideology (<em>ibidem</em>).
+Building on these intuitions, we can expect that different communities – all displaying different interests ideologies – will focus on different aspects of the story in their discussions.
+Therefore, they will develop different narratives around the same event.
+More formally, our fourth hypothesis is:
 </p>

 > ***H*<sub>4</sub>: The degree of heterogeneity in the prevalence of popular rumors across different communities will be relatively high.**